ConnectionRestored/Abide-in-the-Vine/harmonics (physics).md

 - 2nd harmonic (2nd wave): $\lambda = L$
 - 3rd harmonic (3rd wave): $\lambda = \frac{2}{3} L$

+> [!warning] What is a closed tube?
+> A closed tube is a pipe that is closed at one or both ends.

 #### Harmonics in an open tube
 ![[Pasted image 20221006144309.png]]

 When standing waves are produced in a open tube, the relationship between length and frequency remains the same as it is when harmonics are produced in strings.

 - The fundamental frequency (1st wave): $\lambda = 2L$